mrmatt001/PiBrewery/README.md

 sudo apt-get upgrade

 sudo nano /home/pi/.bashrc

-#at the end of the file enter the following 2 lines...
+At the end of the file enter the following 2 lines...
     echo Launching PowerShell
     sudo /home/pi/powershell/pwsh
-#Press CTRL+X > Y > return
+Press CTRL+X > Y > return

+Run ifconfig to get the IP address and use PuTTY or other to ssh to the Pi and ditch the screen / keyboard

+sudo reboot